Enhancement effect of mass imbalance on Fulde-Ferrell-Larkin-Ovchinnikov type of pairing in Fermi-Fermi mixtures of ultracold quantum gases

 It is interesting to note that for $p<0$, due to the left shift of the PS phase, the stable zero $T$ Sarma superfluid phase has extended into the unitary regime ($1/k_Fa \gtrsim -0.1$) for small $|p|$, as can also be seen in Fig.~\ref{fig:Unitary}, where the Sarma phase extends all the way down to $T=0$ at $p\lesssim 0$.
 This should be contrasted with the $p>0$ case and the equal mass case, where zero $T$ Sarma superfluid can be found only when $1/k_Fa \gtrsim 1.5$ and $1/k_Fa \gtrsim 0.6$ \cite{Chien06}, respectively.

-While the confining trap in experiment causes inhomogeneity in terms of population imbalances \cite{ChienPRL,Yip2007PRA76,wang13pra}, study of the homogeneous case is a necessary first step.
-(This is also justified in that a homogeneous phase diagram may be obtained experimentally using a tomography technique \cite{Shin08}).
-In a trap, sandwichlike shell structures will emerge when $p>0$, with superfluid or pseudogapped normal state in the middle shell \cite{wang13pra}.
+Since a flat bottom or quasi-uniform trap has been realized experimentally \cite{GauntPRL2013}, our homogeneous result may be directly applicable when such a trap is used.
+For a harmonic confining trap which causes inhomogeneity in terms of population imbalances \cite{ChienPRL,Yip2007PRA76,wang13pra}, we take the study of the homogeneous case as a necessary first step.
+In addition, one may obtain experimentally homogeneous result using a tomography technique \cite{Shin08}).
+In a trap, sandwich-like shell structures will emerge when $p>0$, with superfluid or pseudogapped normal state in the middle shell \cite{wang13pra}.
 Figure \ref{fig:Unitary} suggests that the FFLO states may be found locally at low $T$ near the shell interfaces where one may find suitable population imbalances.

-Finally, we note that while more complex crystalline types of FFLO states are expected to have a lower energy and thus may be found within the PS phases in our phase diagrams, a simple theory with proper treatment of pairing fluctuations is yet to be developed.
-The current theory neglects the \emph{incoherent} background self energy in the pairing channel.
-We expect this to cause only minor quantitative differences in our results.
-Further inclusion of particle-hole fluctuations may lead to a shift in the location of unitarity \cite{ParticleHoleChannel}.
+Finally, we note that while more complex crystalline types of FFLO states are expected to have a lower energy and thus may be found within the PS phases in our phase diagrams.
+While one pair of $\pm\mathbf{q}$ (i.e., the LO state) may lead to a lower energy, two pairs may further decrease the energy, and so on.
+It is not obvious where to stop the sequence.
+However, we expect this to cause only minor modifications in our results.
+Beyond-mean-field treatment may be more important than higher order crystalline types of pairing.
+For example, inclusion of particle-hole fluctuations may lead to a shift in the location of unitarity \cite{ParticleHoleChannel}.